 Learners will develop an understanding of the principles of marketing relative to basic economic theory.
 Learners will analyze a variety of topics, including product differentiation, direct marketing, and competitive advantage.
 Learners will examine the marketing process from production through delivery and ultimately to the consumer.
+Aid Code: 30 - Short-term.

-090-305 Nutrient Management Planning for Farm Operators
+090-305 Nutrient Management Planning for Farm Operators Credits: 3